524D/mzrecal/README.md

      cyclosiloxane12 (888.225496)

 EXECUTION STAGES:
     Recalibration consists of 2 stages.
 By default they are executed consequtively, but it is also possible to execute them seperately by specifying the -stage flag:
     1) Computation of recalibration coefficients.
 The coefficients are stored in a JSON file.
         This stage reads an mzML file and mzID file, matches measured peaks to computed m/z values and computes recalibration coefficents using a method that is usefull for the instrument type.
 The instrument type (and other relavant values) are determined from the CV terms in the input files.
     2) Creating a recalibrated version of the MS file.
         This stage reads the mzML file and JSON file with recalibration values, computes recalibrated m/z values for all peaks in spectra for which a valid recalibration was found, and writes a recalibrated mzML file.

 USAGE EXAMPLES:
   mzrecal BSA.mzML
-	 Read BSA.mzML and BSA.mzid, write recalibrated result to BSA-recal.mzML
-	 and write recalibration coefficents BSA-recal.json.
+    Recalibrate BSA.mzML using identifications in BSA.mzid, write recalibrated result to BSA-recal.mzML and write recalibration coefficients BSA-recal.json.
+    Default parameters are used.

+  mzrecal -ppmuncal 20 -ppmcal 1.5 BSA.mzML
+    Idem, but accept peptides with 20 ppm as potential calibrants, after recalibration all accepted peptides must be within 1.5 ppm

+  mzrecal -calmult 20
+    Idem, but the number of peaks that are considered for matching are the number of potential calibrants times 20
 ```

 # Acknowledgements